 What did you learn from the course?

 I enjoyed learning the different styles of project management.
 As a result, I now automatically organise my work and manage my time more efficiently.
-I was also interested in understanding user experience and design as I knew that in my future digital marketing efforts I would be using content management systems to manage company websites.
+I was also interested in understanding user experience and design, as I knew that in my future digital marketing efforts I would be using content management systems to manage company websites.
 It was really interesting to understand how website information architecture and layout can increase engagement and conversion rates.
 Working on the live Industry Project allowed me to test my digital marketing skills by planning and implementing digital marketing strategies across multiple channels.

 What are the pros and cons of taking the course online?

 Taking the course online allowed me to work and communicate remotely with my team members.
 We used online communication and collaboration tools like email, Google Hangouts and Trello to stay on top of our project work.
-One of the great things I liked about the course is the way the content is provided.
+One of the great things I liked about the course was the way the content was provided.
 It’s great how you can go at your own pace and fit it into your daily routine or at weekends.
-I found it to be an excellent learning platform and I would highly recommend this type of learning to everyone (it beats taking notes in a classroom environment!).
+I found it to be an excellent learning platform and I would highly recommend this type of learning to everyone (it beats taking notes in a classroom environment!)

 What were the advantages of working with on real world project for an entrepreneur?

 I was lucky to have an excellent industry partner in Cathy Moore.
 She is a vastly experienced media professional and lecturer.
 I found her insights into PR and how to present material hugely beneficial for my own personal development, and it helped me understand how the media works.
 She was a great mentor to work with, and had a clear and concise vision of what she wanted from her branding and her website.
 Her enthusiasm was addictive and her attention to detail was impeccable.

 What skills did you learn from working with on the project?